 To push this further, hypothetically, let’s say I went to the cafeteria daily.
 I likely would have continually sat with the group of people, if invited, even if I had really preferred to read.
 Over time, the irritation and exhaustion would have festered, and there could have been a point where I was asked to sit with the group and randomly snapped: “My god, can I just having one freakin’ lunch to myself to sit and read, is that really too much to ask?!
 Leave me alone!”.
 Ok, I probably wouldn’t be that extreme, but I would likely be rather abrupt.
 Which would obviously come as a shock to the group.
 They would likely wonder where on earth my little outburst was coming from.
 I might come across as irrational, moody, or unstable to an outsider who had no idea about the ongoing internal dilemma.

-Now that I’m analyzing these types of situations more carefully, and becoming more aware of my behaviour and thought patterns, I am challenging my thinking and viewing the situations a little differently.
+Now that I’m analyzing these types of situations more carefully, I am challenging my thinking and viewing the situations a little differently.
 For example, my guilt in the dinner invite scenario seems fairly misplaced.
 It doesn’t seem like the friend is having any regard for my feelings in the above situation, and in reality being a little manipulative (even if it’s unconscious).
 It wasn’t really fair to myself to have forced it, but it also wasn’t fair to blame my friend, and act like she had, either.
 The reality is that I was caving to avoid having any unpleasant feelings that I didn’t know how to handle.
 Which is my responsibility to work on.